 “Sector” means a broad industrial categorization such as specified in section 95101.

-“Sector specific verifier” means a verifier accredited pursuant to section 95132(b)(5)(A) as one or more of the following types of specialists defined pursuant to this section: a transactions specialist, an oil and gas systems specialist, or a process emissions specialist.
+“Sector specific verifier” means a verifier accredited pursuant to section 95132(b)(5)(A) as one or more of the following types of specialists defined pursuant to this section: a transactions specialist or an oil and gas systems specialist.

 “Separator” means a sump or vessel used to separate crude oil, condensate, natural gas, produced water, emulsion or solids.